Azure-Samples/azure-intelligent-edge-patterns/research/kubeflow-on-azure-stack/Readme.md

 - [Jupyter](https://jupyter.org/).
 - [Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart)

-You need to have an Azure Subscription, or create one.
-With the subscription you will have the tenant ID, Service Principal ID and secret.
+IMPORTANT: Ask your cloud administrator which settings you need to use for the cloud you want to deploy the Kuberflow cluster:

+  - your Azure Subscription
+  - tenant ID
+  - Service Principal ID
+  - and secret(associated with that Service Principal ID)
+  - cloud name (`DEMOE2` in this tutorial, your team might be working with multiple public or on-prem clouds)
+  - endpoint resource manager
+  - storage endpoint
+  - keyvault dns or some other security mechanisms your team is using

 ## Login to the desired cloud